progressivis/progressivis/doc/notebooks.md

 ![](viz_images/view_numpy_log_result.png)

-An example involving a `ProgressiVis` vectorizable function is the creation of a column providing the (human-friendly) weekday from a stored `datetime` column:
+Another example involving a `ProgressiVis` vectorizable function is the creation of a column providing the (human-friendly) weekday from a stored `datetime` column:

 ![](viz_images/view_week_day.png)